-□ Applying for an extension □ □ Submitting a task after due date ☐ Absent on the day or day before a task
+☐ Applying for an extension □ Submitting a task after due date ☐ Absent on the da □ Absent on the day or day before a task

 This application must be submitted prior to the due date of the task (where misadventure is known prior) or within two days of the student returning to College, accompanied with the appropriate supporting documentation attached before submission .
 A failure to submit this form will render an excuse invalid.

 Details

 Student's Name Year Phone

 Address Postcode

-Task Name Due date of task Χ
+Task Name Due date of tasl X

-Subject Teache
+Subject Teache er

-Type of Claim □ Illness □ Misadventur
+Type of Claim □ Illness □ Misadventure (did not

-State your reason for or making the cla aim eg did not attend/faile d to subm it task/unable to me et deadline
+State your reason for or making the cla im eg did not attend/failed to subm nit task/unable to me et deadline

 Supporting evidence e attached:

-Outcome you hope to achieve by si ıbmitting this claim:
+Outcome you hope to achieve by si bmitting this claim:

-Student's S. ionature Paren et's Signatur e Date

-8,,,,,,, - ,,,,,, •

-Recommend ation/Appr oval

-ailed recommendations be

-☐ Task to be resche duled □ Task accepted w ithout pen alty □ Estimat te to be used

-The student's claim is denied - reason(s) given below:

-Course Teacher r's Signature Director of Teachin ng & Learn iing's Signature Date
+Student's S ignature Parent's Signatus Date Recommend The Student's claim is accepted; detailed recommendations below: ☐ Task to be resche duled ☐ Task accepted without per nalty 🗆 Estima te to be used The student's claim is denied - reason(s) given below: Course Teache r's Signature Director of Teaching & Lear ning's Signature Date